artsy/sharify/README.md

 # Dynamic and request level data

-Sharify also accepts a function that passes in the request object so you can share dynamic or request level data such as a session id.
+Sharify also accepts a function that passes in the request object so you can easily pass dynamic or request level data to client-side modules.

 ````javascript
 app.use(sharify(function(req) {